bogdanmic/spring-sample/README.md

  - Spring Cache example (with EHCache3)
  - MVC with Thymeleaf example (Thymeleaf reverse routing included)
  - Custom Application event example
+ - Send Email example (as text or as Thymeleaf template)

 TODO:
  - multiple DBs in a proper way not as it is now on the multi_db_v1 branch (maybe use multiple spring maven modules?)